Cross River Meditation Center

 Becoming Buddha CRMC Structered Studies

-Linked below are four Structured Studies developing deep and profound understanding of key themes of the Buddha’s Dhamma.
+Linked below are five Structured Studies developing deep and profound understanding of key themes of the Buddha’s Dhamma.
 Providing a structure to developing the Dhamma avoids the grasping-after all things loosely-labeled “Buddhist” of modern Buddhism-By-Common-Agreement prevalent today

 The True Vipassana Dhamma Study is focused on the key theme of the Buddha’s Dhamma and the purpose of true Vipassana – skillful introspective insight into The Marks of Human Existence.

 The Local Knowledge – Uncommon Dhamma Study includes lesser-known suttas revealing the profound though entirely practical depth of an awakened human being’s Dhamma.

 The Dhammapada Structured study includes all 26 charters of the Dhammapada restored to its original intent and clear focus.